open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/annotations.md

 ## Dependencies

-You'll need to add a dependency on the `opentelemetry-extension-annotations` library to use the `@WithSpan` annotation.
+You'll need to add a dependency on the `opentelemetry-instrumentation-annotations` library to use the `@WithSpan` annotation.

 ### Maven